privacyguides/privacyguides.org/docs/os/ios-overview.md

 ![Photo Permissions](../assets/img/ios/photo-permissions-light.png#only-light) ![Photo Permissions](../assets/img/ios/photo-permissions-dark.png#only-dark)

-"Add Photos Only" is a permission that only gives an app the ability to download photos to the photo library.
+**Add Photos Only** is a permission that only gives an app the ability to download photos to the photo library.
 Not all apps which request photo library access provide this option.

 ![Private Access](../assets/img/ios/private-access-light.png#only-light) ![Photo Permissions](../assets/img/ios/private-access-dark.png#only-dark)

-Some apps also support "Private Access", which functions similarly to the "Limited Access" permission.
+Some apps also support **Private Access**, which functions similarly to the **Limited Access** permission.
 However, photos shared to apps using Private Access include their location by default.
 We recommend unchecking this setting if you do not [remove photo metadata](../data-redaction.md) beforehand.

 ### Contact Permissions

 Similarly, rather than allow an app to access all the contacts saved on your device, you can allow it to only access whichever contacts you choose.
-You change contact access permissions at any time by navigating to **Settings** > **Privacy & Security** > **Contacts**.
+You can change contact access permissions at any time by navigating to **Settings** > **Privacy & Security** > **Contacts**.

 ![Contact Permissions](../assets/img/ios/contact-permissions-light.png#only-light) ![Photo Permissions](../assets/img/ios/contact-permissions-dark.png#only-dark)